ldtteam/MinecoloniesWiki/source/items/stashbox.md

 ### The Item

-The Stashbox is for the player to drop items to be picked up by the deliveryman to take to the [Warehouse](../../source/buildings/warehouse).
-A [Deliveryman](../../source/workers/deliveryman) will deliver them to the postbox.
+The Stashbox is for the player to drop items to be picked up by the [Deliveryman](../../source/workers/deliveryman) to take to the [Warehouse](../../source/buildings/warehouse).

 <br>